We hope you enjoy using our website and MapBrowser. We’ve worked very hard to bring them to you.

 Landsat satellites have taken specialised digital photographs of Earth’s continents and surrounding coastal regions for over three decades, enabling people to study many aspects of our planet and to evaluate the dynamic changes caused by both natural processes and human practices.”

-Visit NASA Landsat to find out more about the project or learn more about the NASA Landsat data.
+Source: Visit NASA Landsat to find out more about the project or learn more about the NASA Landsat data.

 The high level images of the entire Earth were obtained from NASA’s Earth Observatory.
 This series of stunning Earth images is affectionately named the "Blue Marble".

 The images downloadable from NASA include sets taken monthly throughout 2004, known as The Blue Marble: Next Generation.
 These images allow us to see the seasonal changes over the continents.
-You can view this amazing transition in our map page.

-For more information read NASA’s Blue Marble article and visit Visible Earth.
+Source: For more information read NASA’s Blue Marble article and visit Visible Earth.

 NATIONAL CARBON ACCOUNTING SYSTEM (NCAS)